Volunteering at Inclusion Melbourne

 Research shows that people who volunteer feel happier, healthier and more confident.
 They also gain a sense of belonging and connectedness to their community through the building of relationships.

 Here’s some of what our volunteers have to say:

 "We’re really friends now.
 It’s been really fun getting to know each other.
 We have similar interests.
 We both like being active and interactive as we found out when we went to Science works.
 We also enjoy the same music blasting in the car (such as One Direction) and we both enjoy food!
 I’ve learned that I don’t have to talk all the time to build a relationship."

-"I just enjoy going to Julie’s and having a time without an agenda and just spending time with each other.
+"I just enjoy going to Julie’s and having no agenda and just spending time with each other.
 She always thanks me for coming and that is motivating."